 One of the challenges faced by people with histamine intolerance is the removal of high histamine ferments, but fortunately, a wide range of low histamine foods nourish the gut.
 You do not need to eat sauerkraut to have a good gut biome.

 One of the most overlooked ways in which histamine tolerance can be improved is through the stabilisation of blood sugar levels.

 In the scientific literature, it is a well established that there is a bi-directional relationship between blood sugar control and histamine levels.

 This means that unstable blood sugar can increase histamine levels, and histamine levels can progress the development of diabetes or insulin resistance.

 Hello, my name is Alison.

-I am a Certified Holistic Health Coach, Functional Diagnostic Nutrition® practitioner, and certified Emotional Freedom Technique Practitioner, and Psyche-K® Practitioner who specializes in food intolerances, chronic inflammatory response syndrome (mold illness), and chronic fatigue syndrome, achieve good health and wellbeing.
+I am a Certified Holistic Health Coach, Functional Diagnostic Nutrition® practitioner, certified Emotional Freedom Technique practitioner, Psyche-K® practitioner, and Wellcoaches® practitioner who specializes in food intolerances, chronic inflammatory response syndrome (mold illness), and chronic fatigue syndrome, achieve good health and wellbeing.

 “Alison is a rare gem!
 She went to the source of what was going on with my health and my energy levels are higher and it’s so much easier to work, play and enjoy life.” ~ Jonathon, Bronte, Australia.”